0umutcangok/sampleProjectforPIC/README.md

 3) Like index 2, you must select main.hex file to run PIC microcontroller.
 4) The hex codes have compiled in CCS C Compiler.

-Additionally, you have to keep these C files to run sensors that contain sensorA.C or sensorB.c.
+Additionally, you have to keep these C files to run sensors that contain sensorA.c or sensorB.c.
 Here are these: DS1302.C and dht-11.c
 Open projects and change the command to run code.